QUILL-PIC/Quill/README.md

 # Input files

-Example input files can be found in the `conf/examples` folder.
+Example input files can be found in the `conf/example` folder.
 All possible parameters in the input file are described in the `quill.conf.example` file.

 # Run

-To run Quill, use the `run.sh` script from the `quill3d` folder and pass the name of the input file as a parameter.
+To run Quill, use the `run.sh` script from the root folder and pass the name of the input file as a parameter.
 For example,
 ```
 ./run.sh /home/user/my-problem